Choose your country and language:

-Table Mountain in the city of Cape Town is South Africa’s best-known landmark, but what many people don’t know is that it’s also a hiker’s paradise with numerous trails, amazing views and plenty of interesting things to learn
+South Africa’s best-known landmark, Table Mountain in the city of Cape Town, is a hiker’s paradise with numerous trails, amazing views and plenty of interesting things to learn

 The Karoo town of Graaff-Reinet is the fourth-oldest settlement in South Africa and has seen more than two centuries of travellers, adventurers and prospectors pass through its streets.
 Today it is a vibrant centre for tourism, game farming and traditional agriculture.